Naveen-eee/Clock-Dividers/README.md

 **Naveen A**
 B.E.
 Electrical and Electronics Engineering

-Naveen is an aspiring FPGA and digital design engineer with a strong interest in RTL design, digital communication systems, and hardware verification.
  This project reflects a hands-on approach to understanding clock management techniques that are fundamental to real-world FPGA and ASIC designs, built with an emphasis on clean, synthesizable RTL and thorough functional verification.

 ---